NepSauce/NepBot/README.md

 # Nepmata Bot

 Nepmata is a fun bot for Discord that responds to commands and interacts in your voice channels.
 It has a variety of features like Dad Mode, Statement responsiveness and playing YouTube videos. **Please note that the music functionality is still a work in progress and does not currently play music.** This bot is designed to add some lighthearted fun to your server!
+Can detect a variety of negative and positive words.

 ## Features